Everything is context. There is very little that is universally understood.

 Let’s ask Facebook, it will know.

 And know it did.
 Kinda.

 I am going to bring this back to working out loud, of course.
-By describing your context and sharing it widely, and questioning it, as Jarche wisely suggests, new understanding, new discourse, new opportunities present themselves.
+By describing your context and sharing it widely, and questioning it, we are presented with new understanding, new discourse, new opportunities.
 Who knew?!

 - The woman is on the right side of the bed.
 Subject position beats onlooker.

 - Jonathan Anthony but….would this woman describe the side of the bed she sleeps on at home, by saying “I sleep on the right side of the bed” ??